urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 research projects typically revolve around either one or a small number of people doing the data analysis.
 Regardless, even when working on our own projects we often still use a lot of GitHub's features as it is easier.
 In the section below we'll cover how to use a number of GitHub's features via the GitHub Desktop GUI.

-#### Creating branches
+#### Creating and using branches

 As a reminder, branches are contained copies of your repository where you can safely create new features, fix bugs, or even try out new ideas for a project.
 There are no limits to how many branches you can make, and branches can be made off of any other branch (e.g., a branch off a branch off a branch).
+For a small team of collaborators, branches will be by far the easiest way to collaborate on a project.
+You can add people as collaborators to a repository on it's settings page, which can be accessed via an Internet browser.

 To view your branches on the GitHub GUI you simply need to select the correct repository and then click the current branch dropdown.
 For example, while working on this tutorial Nate and I generated a `github-workshop` branch off of the main branch of the `UWIN_tutorials` repository.